xuweibj/openbmc_simulator/README.md

 -------

 **-c**: Cleanup IPs configuration.
 If not set it, will setup openbmc simulator environment and start simulator

+**-d**: Delay response type, supported parameter: random, constant.

+**-t**: Delay response time, must be used with -d.
+If delay type is random, the parameter is the max value.
+The delay time will be random between 0 and input pamameter.

 **-n**: NIC name which want to configure IPs on